The function dscore()

 ).

-The default ("decimal"
+The default "decimal"

-) means decimal age in years.
+corresponds to decimal age in years.

 A data.frame

-with columns
+with at least three columns named

 key